 This SFR needs to be added to the ST for evaluation of distributed TOEs and needs to be fulfilled in addition to the general SFRs on Security Audit Data Generation for all types of TOEs (distributed, non-distributed).

 The TSF, understood here as the entire distributed system, has to satisfy all mandatory audit generation requirements.
-However, it is acceptable to not generate a certain type of audit records on a TOE component if this TOE component doesn't implement a specific subset of the TSF.
+However, it is acceptable to not generate a certain type of audit records on a TOE component if this TOE component does not implement a specific subset of the TSF.
 For example, if some distributed component does not support direct administrative login, there is no need to demonstrate generation of audit records showing direct administrative login on this component.